ConorHoey22/TestAutomationGuide/README.md

 ![image](https://github.com/user-attachments/assets/2042a096-29cb-4dc3-b6d5-226ac8dadac3)

-Before the next step , install the Nuget Package Selenium webdriver to DemoUI Project
+Before the next step , install the Nuget Package Selenium webdriver and webdriver manager to DemoUI Project

+declare WebdriverManager and setup the driver with new chromeconfig

+And declare the WebDriver with chromeDriver and put it at Class level to allow us to use it through the file